Signs Your AC Unit Needs a Repair

 Short Cycling

-When your AC keeps turning on and off too often, that’s called short cycling.
-It could be a dirty air filter or a thermostat issue, but if it persists, there might be a bigger problem to fix.
+If your AC keeps turning on and off frequently, it’s likely short cycling.
+This could be caused by a dirty filter or thermostat issues, but persistent problems may signal something bigger.

 Root Causes for AC Unit Issues

-The signs mentioned above are often caused by one of the issues listed below.
+The signs mentioned above are often caused by one of the common problems listed below.
 If it’s more than just clearing your filter or checking for duct tears, it’s a good idea to call a pro.
 Some of these parts are complicated, can be dangerous, and might even be under warranty.
-In those cases, it’s best to have a trained professional take a look at your unit.
+In those cases, it’s best to have a trained professional to get it functioning properly.

 Thermostat Issues

-Double-check the thermostat settings and make sure it’s calibrated properly.
-If that doesn’t fix it, it might be time to call in a pro for a closer look.
+Check the thermostat settings and make sure it’s calibrated.
+If that doesn’t help, it’s time to call a professional.

 Leaky Air Ducts

-Got holes or cracks in your air ducts?
-That can lead to air escaping outside, which means less airflow where you actually need it.
-This forces your heating or cooling system to work harder, using more energy to keep things comfortable.
-Signs of duct leaks include higher energy bills, extra dust, uneven temperatures, or difficulty keeping rooms comfortable.
+Holes or cracks in your air ducts let air escape, reducing airflow where it’s needed.
+This forces your system to work harder, raising energy bills and making temperatures uneven.
+Signs of leaks include higher bills, extra dust, or difficulty keeping rooms comfortable.

 Clogged Condenser Lines